Baird High School

 Baird High School is a public high school located in Baird, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Baird Independent School District located in central Callahan County.
-In 2015 the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

+Fine Arts

+In 2019, 2021, and 2023 the Baird High School marching band participated in the Texas State Marching Band Championship.
+In 2023, the band finished in 7th place in the Conference 1A Texas State Marching Band Championship finals.

 Athletics

 The Baird Bears compete in these sports: